pni-lab/connattractor/docs/01-paper.md

 Further analysis in study 1 showed that connectome-based Hopfield models accurately reconstructed multiple characteristics of true resting-state data.

-First, the FCHN projection accounted for a substantial amount of variance in the real resting-state fMRI data in study 1 (mean $R^2=0.399$) and generalized well to out-of-sample data (study 2)
+First, the two-dimensional FCHN projection (i.e. the first two components of the FCHN-PCA) accounted for a substantial amount of variance in the real resting-state fMRI data in study 1 (mean $R^2=0.399$) and generalized well to out-of-sample data (study 2, mean $R^2=0.396$)  ({numref}`rest-validity`E).
-(mean $R^2=0.396$)  ({numref}`rest-validity`E).
 Remarkably, the explained variance of the FCHN projection significantly exceeded that of a PCA performed directly on the real resting-state fMRI data itself ($R^2=0.37$ and $0.364$ for in- and out-of-sample analyses).

-Second, FCHN analyses accurately reconstruct true resting state brain state dynamics.
-During stochastic relaxation, the FCHN model spends approximately three-quarters of the time on the basis of the first two attractor states, with an equal distribution between them.
+Second, FCHN analyses accurately reconstructed true resting state brain state dynamics.
+During stochastic relaxation, the FCHN model was found to spend approximately three-quarters of the time on the basis of the first two attractor states, with an equal distribution between them.
 The remaining one-quarter of the time is spent on the basis of the second pair of attractor states, also equally distributed.
 To test whether we see similar state occupancy ratios in real resting state data, we obtained normalized and cleaned mean timeseries in $m=122$ regions from all participants in study 1 and calculated the attractor state of each time-frame via the FCHN model.
-We observed strikingly similar temporal occupancies to those predicted by the model ($\Chi^2$-test with the null hypothesis of uniform occupancies: p<0.00001, {numref}`rest-validity`B).
+We observed strikingly similar temporal occupancies to those predicted by the model.
+Statistical analysis based on a spatial autocorrelation-preserving null model for the empirical activity patterns (i.e. phase-randomizing the empirical activity maps, see [](#Methods) for details) confirmed that the observed state occupancies are significantly different from what would be expected by chance (p<0.001, {numref}`rest-validity`D).
+{numref}`rest-validity`B).
+Our findings were largely independent of the temperature parameter, see Supplementary Material **X** for details.

-Third, FCHNs successfully reproduce fine-grained details of the bimodal distribution observed in the real resting-state fMRI data when projected onto the FCHN projection ({numref}`rest-validity`F and {numref}`attractors`E), suggesting that brain dynamics are governed by a limited number of attractor states that emerge from the flow of activity across functional connectivity networks.
+Third, FCHNs were found to successfully reproduce fine-grained details of the bimodal distribution observed in the real resting-state fMRI data when projected onto the FCHN projection ({numref}`rest-validity`F and {numref}`attractors`E), suggesting that brain dynamics are governed by a limited number of attractor states that emerge from the flow of activity across functional connectivity networks.

 Finally, during the stochastic relaxation procedure, FCHNs were found to generate regional time series that preserve the covariance structure of the real functional connectome used for network initialization.
-This important result indicates that a dynamic system in which activity flows across nodes of a complex network inevitably "leaks" its underlying structure into the activity time series, providing a high level of construct validity for the proposed approach ({numref}`rest-validity`D).
+This result indicates that a dynamic system in which activity flows across nodes of a complex network inevitably
+"leaks" its underlying structure into the activity time series, providing a high level of construct validity for the proposed approach ({numref}`rest-validity`D).

 It is important to reiterate that the proposed model was neither explicitly informed about, nor trained or optimized to reconstruct any of the investigated spatial (bi-modal distribution, explanatory performance) or temporal patterns (temporal state occupancy) of the brain.
-The ability of the proposed connectome-based Hopfield model to reconstruct all these characteristics of real data strongly suggests that it captures essential relationships between the topology of the brain's functional connectome and the dynamics of its activation.
+The ability of the proposed connectome-based Hopfield model to reconstruct all these characteristics of real data strongly suggests that it captures essential relationships between the topology of the brain's functional connectome and its dynamic activity repertoire.

 ### An explanatory framework for task-based brain activity

 The proposed framework offers a natural account for how activation patterns in the brain dynamically emerge form the underlying functional connectivity.
-To illustrate this, we obtained task-based fMRI data from a study by {cite:t}`woo2015distinct` ([study 4](tab-samples), n=33, see {numref}`rest-validity`), investigating the neural correlates of pain and its self-regulation.
-We found that time-frames obtained from periods with pain stimulation (taking into account hemodynamics, see Methods for details) shoe a significantly different distribution on the FCHN projection than time-frames obtained from periods without pain stimulation (permutation test for mean projection difference, p<0.001, {numref}`task-validity`A, left).
-Energies, as defined by the Hopfield model, were also significantly different between the two conditions
-(permutation test, p<0.001), with higher energies during pain stimulation.
+To illustrate this, we obtained task-based fMRI data from a study by
+{cite:t}`woo2015distinct` ([study 4](tab-samples), n=33, see {numref}`rest-validity`), investigating the neural
+correlates of pain and its self-regulation.
+We found that time-frames obtained from periods with pain stimulation (taking into account hemodynamics, see [](#Methods) for details) show a significantly different distribution on the FCHN projection than time-frames obtained from periods without pain stimulation (permutation test for mean projection difference, by randomly swapping conditions, p<0.001, {numref}`task-validity`A, left).
+Energies, as defined by the Hopfield model, were also significantly different between the two conditions (permutation test by randomly swapping conditions within participants, p<0.001), with higher energies during pain stimulation.

-When participants were instructed to up- or down-regulate their pain sensation (resulting in increased and decreased pain reports and differential brain activity in the nucleus accumbens, NAc, (see {cite:p}`woo2015distinct` for details) we observed further changes of the location of momentary brain states on the Hopfield-projection (permutation test, p<0.001, {numref}`task-validity`A, right).
+When participants were instructed to up- or down-regulate their pain sensation (resulting in increased and decreased pain reports and differential brain activity in the nucleus accumbens, NAc (see {cite}`woo2015distinct` for details), we observed further changes of the location of momentary brain activity patterns on the FCHN projection, (permutation test by swapping conditions within participants: p<0.001, {numref}`task-validity`A, right).
 Interestingly, self-regulation did not manifest in significant energy changes (permutation test, p=0.36).

 :::{figure} figures/task_validity.png
 :name: task-validity